twr14152/rust_stuff/README.md

 rust_notes.rs - Is a way for me to test concepts covered in the book by creating one long program, rather than a bunch of short ones.
 May not be the most well thought out plan.
+Fact! - this was a bad idea.
+Too much searching involved.

+Short programs easy to understand programs going forward.